signaldatascience/R-curriculum/src/week3/day1/pca-intro.md

 * Look at the number of `NAs` in each column (hint: use `colSums()` in conjunction with `is.na()`).
 For simplicity's sake, throw out the columns with a huge number of missing values and subsequently remove all the rows with any `NA`s.

-Afterward, run a PCA on the remaining variables.
+Afterward, run PCA on the remaining variables.

 * Write a function `top(n)` that prints out the top 10 *loadings* of the `n`th principal component, ordered by absolute value.